Cabinet (government): Selection of members

-Some countries that adopt a presidential system also place restrictions on who are eligible for nomination to cabinet based on electoral outcomes.
+Some countries that adopt a presidential system also place restrictions on who is eligible for nomination to cabinet based on electoral outcomes.
 For instance in the Philippines, candidates who have lost in any election in the country may not be appointed to cabinet positions within one (1) year of that election.

 The candidate prime minister and/or the president selects the individual ministers to be proposed to the parliament, which may accept or reject the proposed cabinet composition.
 Unlike in a presidential system, the cabinet in a parliamentary system must not only be confirmed, but enjoy the continuing confidence of the parliament: a parliament can pass a motion of no confidence to remove a government or individual ministers.
 Often, but not necessarily, these votes are taken across party lines.

-In some countries (e.g. the US) attorneys general also sit in the cabinet, while in many others this is strictly prohibited as the attorneys general are considered to be part of the judicial branch of government.
-Instead, there is a minister of justice, separate from the attorney general.
-Furthermore, in Sweden, Finland and Estonia, the cabinet includes a Chancellor of Justice, a civil servant that acts as the legal counsel to the cabinet.
+In some countries (e.g. the U.S.) attorneys general also sit in the cabinet, while in many others this is strictly prohibited, as the attorneys general are considered to be part of the judicial branch of government.
+Instead, there is a Minister of Justice, separate from the attorney general.
+Furthermore, in Sweden, Finland, and Estonia, the cabinet includes a Chancellor of Justice, a civil servant that acts as the legal counsel to the cabinet.

 In multi-party systems, the formation of a government may require the support of multiple parties.
 Thus, a coalition government is formed.
 Continued cooperation between the participating political parties is necessary for the cabinet to retain the confidence of the parliament.
 For this, a government platform is negotiated, in order for the participating parties to toe the line and support their cabinet.
 However, this is not always successful: constituent parties of the coalition or members of parliament can still vote against the government, and the cabinet can break up from internal disagreement or be dismissed by a motion of no confidence.

 The size of cabinets varies, although most contain around ten to twenty ministers.
 Researchers have found an inverse correlation between a country's level of development and cabinet size: on average, the more developed a country is, the smaller is its cabinet.